stonepros/stone/doc/rados/operations/crush-map.rst

 limit the impact of a bolus of backfill.

-.. _CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data: https://ceph.com/wp-content/uploads/2016/08/weil-crush-sc06.pdf
+.. _CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data: https://stone.com/wp-content/uploads/2016/08/weil-crush-sc06.pdf

 Primary Affinity
 ================

-When a Ceph Client reads or writes data, it first contacts the primary OSD in each affected PG's acting set.
+When a Stone Client reads or writes data, it first contacts the primary OSD in each affected PG's acting set.
 By default, the first OSD in the acting set is the primary.
 For example, in the acting set ``[2, 3, 4]``, ``osd.2`` is listed first and thus is the primary (aka lead) OSD.
 Sometimes we know that an